Jacques de l'Ange

-Jacques de l'Ange or the Monogrammist JAD ([c.
+Jacques de l'Ange or the Monogrammist JAD (c.
 1621 – 1650) was a Flemish painter and draughtsman known for his genre scenes and history paintings executed in a Caravaggesque style.
 The artist was only rediscovered in the mid-1990s as his work was previously attributed to other Northern Caravaggists and in particular the Utrecht School Caravaggists or Flemish Carravagists.

 Life

 Very little is known about the life of Jacques de l'Ange.
-It is not clear whether he should be identified with the genre and history painter Jacques (Jacob) de Langhe who was recorded in Antwerp in 1632–1633 and was a pupil of Jan Cossiers.
-A Jacques de 'Ánge trained under Jan Cossiers and was registered as Cossiers' pupil in the Antwerp Guild of Saint Luke in the Guild year 1632-1633.
+It is not clear whether he can be identified with the genre and history painter Jacques (Jacob) de Langhe who was recorded in Antwerp in 1632–1633 and was a pupil of Jan Cossiers.
+It remains unclear whether he Ange could be the "J. de Langhe," who was active as a portraitist in 's-Hertogenbosch from 1644 to 1693.
+A Jacques de 'Ánge trained under Jan Cossiers and was registered as Cossiers' pupil in the Antwerp Guild of Saint Luke in the Guild year 1632–1633.
 Assuming he is the same Jacques de l'Ange he was likely born around 1621.
 He did not register as a master of the Guild later, which indicates that he likely continued to work in his master's workshop following the completion of his apprenticeship.
 Around 1640 he was able to produce some works in his own name.

-He left Antwerp for Italy around 1642.
-No direct documentary evidence has been discovered to date as to the places in Italy that he visited.
-It is likely that he spent time in Naples.
-Here he seems to have been influenced by the work of Matthias Stom, who had previously worked in Naples, and temporary Italian artists.
+He likely left Antwerp for Italy around 1642, although no direct documentary evidence has been discovered to date as to any places in Italy he may have visited.
+He may have spent time in Naples some time between 1642 and 1644.
+Here he could have been exposed to the work of Matthias Stom, who had previously worked in Naples, and temporary Italian artists.

-It is likely that he died around 1644 after spending only a few active years in Italy.
+To explain the absence of records on the artist after the mid 1640s, it has been speculated that he may have died around 1644 after spending only a few active years in Italy.
+Alternatively, he may be identified with the portraitist "J. de Langhe" whose activity in 's-Hertogenbosch is documented between 1648 and 1693.
+Further research is required to confirm either of these hypotheses.